unkcpz/tatzelwurm/DESIGN.md

 Rust doesn’t just allow developers to skip error handling, unlike Python where errors can bubble up silently, resulting in unhandled exceptions and potential system crashes.
 By enforcing rigorous handling of potential failures, and ensures that our component will be robust, resilient, and dependable, even under heavy load.

-I can image peoplo may against it because they don't familiar with Rust and Rust is well-known for its deep learning curve.
+I can image people from the team may against it because they may not at the moment very familiar with Rust and Rust is well-known for its steep learning curve.
-In order to write a package from scratch maybe difficult and requires a lot effort to learn to make mistakes.
+My opinion is, in order to write a package from scratch maybe difficult and requires a lot effort to learn to make mistakes.
-But read, understand and make further change should be easier with the clear design and the powerful async tools from tokio.
+But read, understand and make further change should be easier with the clear design and the powerful asynchronous weapons from Tokio.
-We all speak English, to write a <Lord of the Rings> is impossible for every of us, but to read and write drived stories should not be a hard task.
+It is like writing AiiDA from scratch is hard, but we can all understand and contribute to it.

 #### Two tables